tc-functors/docs/src/content/docs/entities/pages.md

 ### Domains

-tc does not create domains, zones or certs.
+tc creates domains, certs and associates the aliases.
 Assuming you have created the domains to associate, for example foo.com , we can set them either in the topology file or correspoding infra dir.

 ```
 pages: